matthew-brett/learn-pages/week5_session1.md

 * `git branch fix-detectors upstream/main`
 * `git checkout fix-detectors`

-For instructions, look in the files:
+For instructions, first, look in the **Get the data** section of the `README.md` file, and follow the instructions there.

+Then look at the files:

 * `scripts/validate_data.py`
 * `findoutlie/detectors.py`

-And then work on the code to run the given commands and fix the errors, until you get `Tests passed` from both given commands (see instructions in the PR).
+Next work on the code to run the given commands and fix the errors, until you get `Tests passed` from both given commands (see instructions in the PR).

 Now push, and make a pull request.
 Work together to find the best solution, review the pull request, and merge it.